-It’s not just about avoiding misconceptions but also about managing a situation to avoid the dreaded ‘slob’ or ‘lazy’ label.
-And some days, our homes look like a tornado ripped right through the center of the house.
+It’s about avoiding misconceptions and managing a situation to avoid the dreaded ‘slob’ or ‘lazy’ label.
+And some days, our homes look like a tornado ripped right through the center of the house (and no one wants to see that!).

 1. Dirty Dishes